scottprahl/iadpython/README.rst

 This is a python interface to the inverse adding-doubling package written in C by Scott Prahl
 <https://github.com/scottprahl/iad>.
 This works now
-but is a nuisance to install an maintain because of the dependence on the C library.
+but is a nuisance to install and maintain because of its dependence on compiling and installing a C library.

-See <https://iadpython.readthedocs.io> for full documentation.
+See <https://iadpython.readthedocs.io> for full documentation of `iadpython`.

 Usage
 -----